thiagodnf/tree-data-structure/README.md

 ## Logical Parse Tree

+A logical parse tree is an ordered, rooted tree that represents the syntactic structure of a string according to some context-free grammar specific for propositional logic.

 ### How to use it

+If you want to visualize the set (p->(qVr))->(p&~p) as a LPT, you can use it

 ```sh
 $java -jar tree-data-structure -t LPT --gui -i (p->(qVr))->(p&~p)
 ```

 The output will be: